 Reasons to consider investing your pension in property

 Through good times and bad, Ireland’s appetite for bricks and mortar has never wavered.
 Buying or investing in direct property offers a range of benefits including a reassuring solidity – whatever your stage in life.
-For many people, investing in property through a pension is a viable and increasingly attractive option.
+For many people, investing in property through a pension fund is a viable and attractive option.
 There are a number of reasons for this.